OUR MISSION

 The society's digital publication, EWGS Digital Digest is published on our website quarterly.
 Information about submissions for the Digest can be directed to our Digest Coordinator at digestcoordinator@ewgsi.org.

 Don't forget our BLOG.
-You can always find a link to the most recent blog inl the upper right corner of the HOME page.
+You can always find the link to the most recent blog in the upper right corner of the HOME page.

 Special Interest Groups